AlexanderPaulStevens/AlexanderPaulStevens.github.io/papers/index.md

 show-avatar: false
 ---

-# Papers (in preparation)
+# Papers In Preparation

 ## 2023

-**[7]** Stevens, A. Peeperkorn, J. De Smedt, J., On-manifold Adversarial Training to Improve Robustness and Generalization in Outcome-Oriented Predictive Process Monitoring, In Preparation.
+**[7]** Stevens, A. Peeperkorn, J. De Smedt, J., On-manifold Adversarial Training to Improve Robustness and Generalization in Outcome-Oriented Predictive Process Monitoring.

-**[6]** Reusens, M., Stevens, A., Tonglet, J., De Smedt, J., Verbeke, W., vanden Broucke, S. Baesens, B., A Review and Experimental Evaluation of the State-of-the-art in Text, In Preparation
+**[6]** Reusens, M., Stevens, A., Tonglet, J., De Smedt, J., Verbeke, W., vanden Broucke, S. Baesens, B., A Review and Experimental Evaluation of the State-of-the-art in Text.

-# Papers (in submission)
+# Papers In Submission

 ## 2022

 **[5]** Stevens, A., De Smedt, J., Explainability in Process Outcome Prediction: Guidelines to Obtain Interpretable and Faithful Models.
-European Journal on Operational Research (In submission).
+European Journal on Operational Research.

 # Accepted Papers